 - Can area categories be defined or added by the user?

-- Are transparent rules defined with regard to the overlapping of areas?
+- Are the metrics transparent regarding the overlapping of areas?

 - Is it possible to influence the range of the evaluation (balance domains)?

-- Is there a function to export the area balance?
+- Is there an output function to export the area balance?

-- Does the software offer a function to import tabular floor space planning data (e.g. from Excel)?
+- Does the software offer an input function to import tabular space utilization data (e.g. from Excel)?

-You can assess how useful such features are in floor space planning by testing the visTABLE® demo version:
+You can assess how useful such features are in floor space planning by testing the visTABLE® trial version: